 The SSCR Potato Committee fund seedcorn projects which address issues relating to the potato industry.
 These projects aim to address areas of research benefiting the potato industry and providing preliminary data for larger funding applications.

-Below are the project reports from research commissioned in our three latest funding rounds.
+Below are the project reports from research commissioned in our latest funding rounds.

 1. Accelerating the Adoption of Scottish Potato cultivars in Kenya: Lesley Torrance and Jamie Smith